madeline-michaelis/16S_chtc/README.md

     * Reference template_dag in this repository for an example output.

 >[!NOTE]
 > 07/15: For now, Group must be a categorical variable without any special characters.
 For example transect-name will not work because of the dash, but the group vegetation will.
+See Input Files above.
-> This will be fixed in future iterations...
+> This will be fixed in future iterations.
 > For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `00_mkdir.sh`

 >[!NOTE]